StefanAngelovski/Take-Home-Task/README.md

 This approach can scale in a real product like Verba AI by:
 - Using a vector database for efficient similarity search.
-- Supporting many more multilingual embeddings.
+- Supporting many more embeddings.
 - Integrating with existing customer support systems.
 - Running on the cloud (not on my local PC :D)
 - Monitor performance in the background to see if it's straining the server.